wolfgangj/okami/spec.md

 - When calling executable words, the return address is kept on the return stack.
 - There is no direct access to the return stack.
-- The words `^` ("return") and `?^` ("optionally return") can return from the current executable word.
+- The words `^` ("return") and `?^` ("optionally return") can cause a return from the current executable word.

 ##### Data Stack

+- The data stack is implicitly used by most operations.
+- When just mentioning "the stack", this generally refers to the data stack.
+- When executing the code of a block, a literal will cause the literal value to be pushed on the stack.

 ##### Auxilliary Stack

-- The purpose of the Auxilliary Stack is to provide space for storing temporary values.
+- The purpose of the auxilliary stack is to provide space for storing temporary values.
   This avoids complex stack operation on the data stack.
+- The auxilliary stack is generally refered to as "the aux stack".
-- The words `>aux` `aux>` `aux` and `-aux` give direct access to the return stack.
+- The words `>aux` `aux>` `aux` and `-aux` give direct access to the aux stack.
-  See the section "Auxilliary stack words" for their definition.
+  See the section "Auxilliary Stack Words" for their definition.
-- There is no way to directly swap or duplicate values on the Auxilliary Stack.
+- There is no way to directly swap or duplicate values on the aux stack.
   The reason is that having to keep complex stack state in mind for two different stacks makes code hard to understand.
   If you have a desire to do it, choose a different solution.
-- The Auxilliary Stack gets cleaned automatically when returning from an executable word.
+- The aux stack gets cleaned automatically when returning from an executable word.

 ##### Scope Stack